jessepav/lacygoill-wiki-backup/vim/mapping.md

 # opfunc
 ## What's a “pseudo-operator”?

 The term is not used in the help.
-I use it to refer to an operator to which the same text-object is always passed.
+I use it to refer to an operator to which the same text-object  is always  passed (typically  `l`).
 Such  an operator  can be useful to make a custom command repeatable.

+Example:

+    nno <expr> <c-b> Transpose()
+    fu Transpose(...)
+        if !a:0
+            set opfunc=Transpose
+            return 'g@l'
+        endif
+        norm! xp
+    endfu

+    " press:  C-b .
+    " 'C-b' transposes 2 characters, and dot repeats the transposition

+Here, the  sole purpose of the  opfunc is to  make `xp` repeatable with  the dot command.

 ## When I implement a custom operator, I often hesitate between `g@_` and `g@l`.
 Which one should I use?